dfmorrison/pyactup/salience-example.md

 in this regard, as it just says “how much does this attribute contribute to the result,” and changing that scaling factor doesn’t really change that, does it?

-- Even more concerning is that the salience is proportional to the actual values.
+- Even more concerning is that the salience is proportional to the actual ground truth values.
 Consider the following modification of the above example.
 In the above we computed the value in units the cube of the linear units we used for $r$ and $h$.
 Let us instead compute the volume in milliliters, but measure $r$ and $h$ in meters.
 The chunks we create are exactly the same as above, except the values of $v$ are now multiplied by one million.
 Using the linear similarity with $\Phi = 16$ we get saliences for $r$ and $h$ of 381,056 and 235,504, respectively, exactly a million times greater than our original results.
-This seems wrong to me, as I would expect the salience, how important an attribute is to the end result, not to depend upon the units used.
+This seems wrong to me, as I would expect the salience of the edge lengths to the volume, how important an attribute is to the end result, not to depend upon the units used.

 I wonder if perhaps the salience defined in ACT-R-saliency-computations-v6.pdf should not be used in its raw form, but rather scaled in some manner, perhaps such that the sum of all the attributes’ saliences sum to unity